IgorTodorovskiIBM/blog/_posts/2025-07-11-speed-up-with-ccache.md

 This raises important questions:

 * Should we explore caching strategies for legacy languages on z/OS?
-* What impact could this have on build speed, especially in large enterprise pipelines?
+* What impact could this have on build speed, especially in integrated CI/CD pipelines?